Who is Tree on the Masked Singer?

 Is Tree Vinnie Jones?

-Some followers are guessing that footballer-turned-actor Vinnie Jones is the movie star in Tree’s vibrant costume.
+Some followers are guessing that footballer-turned-actor Vinnie Jones is the superstar in Tree’s vibrant costume.

-Jones captained the Welsh nationwide soccer workforce and performed for Chelsea, Leeds United, Sheffield United and Queens Park Rangers throughout his profession.
+Jones captained the Welsh nationwide soccer staff and performed for Chelsea, Leeds United, Sheffield United and Queens Park Rangers throughout his profession.

-After retiring, he grew to become a profitable movie actor, with roles in Lock, Inventory and Two Smoking Barrels, Snatch and X-Males: The Final Stand.
-Final yr, he was a contestant on The X Issue: Movie star and got here in sixth place.
+After retiring, he turned a profitable movie actor, with roles in Lock, Inventory and Two Smoking Barrels, Snatch and X-Males: The Final Stand.
+Final yr, he was a contestant on The X Issue: Celeb and got here in sixth place.

-Many viewers are assured that Vinnie Jones is Tree on account of his soccer profession and Jones’s earlier expertise singing on The X Issue movie star collection.
+Many viewers are assured that Vinnie Jones is Tree resulting from his soccer profession and Jones’s earlier expertise singing on The X Issue superstar collection.

-Vinnie Jones!
-Simple!
-Sounds similar to he did on X Issue. #MaskedSinger

 — Siobhan #LoveTheLances ???????? (@slinehan1) January 5, 2020